oVirt/ovirt-site/source/feature/sanlock-fencing.html.md

 Unlike hard fencing, engine will \`\`\`not\`\` mark vms that were running on the host as not running, and will not start them on other hosts at this point, because we don't have any guarantee that the host was rebooted, or even is rebooting.
 This is why engine must move the next step.

-This step takes should take about 1 minute, depending sanlock configuration.
+This step takes should take about 1 minute, depending on sanlock configuration.

 #### Engine waits until host up